 Chapter 9.
 THE PASTOR

-C9.01.
+*C9.01.
 Authority to call a pastor shall be in this congregation by at least a two thirds majority ballot vote of members present and voting at a meeting regularly called for that purpose.
 Before a call is issued, the officers, or a committee elected by the Congregation Council to recommend the call, shall seek the advice and help of the bishop of the synod.

-C9.02.
-Only a member of the clergy roster of the Evangelical Lutheran Church in America or who has been recommended for it by the synodical bishop may be called as a pastor of this congregation.
+*C9.02.
+Only a member of the clergy roster of the Evangelical Lutheran Church in America or a candidate for the roster of ordained ministers who has been recommended for the congregation by the synodical bishop may be called as a pastor of this congregation.

-C9.03.
+*C9.03.
 Consistent with the faith and practice of the Evangelical Lutheran Church in America,

 a.
 Every ordained minister shall: